angietran470/RoomManagement/README.md

 # Introduction

-Appilation that allows users to reserve a room by entering events.
+Application that allows users to reserve a room by entering events.

 ## Stack